-The ideal situation is to be here in person when buying.
+Yes, it is possible to purchase property from abroad.
+Of course, we always recommend coming in person when possible to inspect the property yourself.
 However, if that is not an option, there are basically two means of purchasing properties from afar.

 POWER OF ATTORNEY: One option is to assign a limited power of attorney (POA) to a legal representative in Ecuador who will purchase the property on your behalf.
 This POA document is drawn up by an Ecuadorian lawyer in Spanish (along with an English version if you aren't fluent in Spanish).
-The document would need to be notarized and apostilled/legalized in your home country and then mailed to Ecuador using FedEX of DHL.
+The document would need to be notarized and apostilled/legalized in your home country and then mailed to Ecuador (via DHL).
 Some US states and countries would also require the document to be translated to English by a certified translator.

 OFFICIAL AGENT: Another purchase option is to name an "agente oficioso" or official agent who buys the property on your behalf.
 The purchase must be legally accepted by the buyer before it may be resold or used for establishing residency, etc.